Rasquin/cookbook/README.md

 ## Technologies Used

-This project was made with HTML5, CSS3 and JavaScript.
+This project was made with HTML5, CSS3, JavaScript and python.
 Besides those, the following tools were used:

 Language: English.